What is the campaign?

 • US nukes have returned to RAF Lakenheath in Suffolk, about 70 miles from our city

-Both these factors put London in the firing line
+Both these factors make London vulnerable

 Who is the campaign aimed at?